foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/problem-statement.md

 1. The Product Managers should be presented with the structure of a problem statement.
 2. Give an example of a problem statement to the Product Managers.
 3. Ask the Product Managers to formulate their own problem statements.
-4. After giving enough time to formulate these.
-Read them back to the group and allow other Product Managers to offer advice on each problem statement.
+4. After giving enough time to formulate these ask participants to read them back to the group and allow other Product Managers to offer advice on each problem statement.